chrisfrank/sinatra_vs_express/README.md

 ## Results

-I ran the benchmark three times on my quad-core iMac i5.
-Sinatra was a little faster every time.
+I ran the benchmark three times on my iMac i5.
+Sinatra was a little faster each time.

 ### Sinatra vs Express, Requests per Second